mb21/panwriter/README.md

     - expand `Format` menu
     - spell check
     - improve find/replace
+    - `editor.refresh()` on split change
 - make the app launchable from terminal with `panwriter file.md`
 - add a Settings/Preferences window where you can:
-    - set an editor theme css
+    - set a CodeMirror editor theme css
+    - change what we currently save in `~/.panwriter`
     - choose `pandoc` executable (probably with file-open dialog, which we can use for app sandboxing with security-scoped bookmarks)
 - [Code signing](https://www.electron.build/code-signing) and [Auto Update](https://www.electron.build/auto-update)
 - Write pandoc lua filter that does some PanWriter-specific transformations: